makentenza/grafana-skydive/README.md

       # oc label nodes --all skydive=true

-As soon as the agents Pods are running, you will see all your Cluster topology in your Skydive Analyzer wen interface.
+As soon as the agent Pods are running, you will see all your Cluster topology in your Skydive Analyzer wen interface.

 ![Topology](img/skydive01.png)